Chinese: 苇茎汤

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Wei Jing Tang is used by TCM practitioners to fight patterns like Phlegm in the Lungs, Qi and Blood Stagnation or Wind-Heat entering the Lungs.
+In this case Wei Jing Tang is used by TCM practitioners to fight patterns like Qi And Blood Stagnation or Wind-Heat entering the Lungs.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as absence of menstruation, bronchitis or bronchiectasis for instance.

 On this page, after a detailed description of each of the four ingredients in Wei Jing Tang, we review the patterns and conditions that Wei Jing Tang helps treat.